 - slide 1 of 3

 So, I figure as this dictionary defines charter, in the sense of a Six Sigma project charter example, it means an outline of a project and how the project will be organized.
-Simple enough right?
-Really it is that simple and a project manager only needs to make it as complicated as they want it to be.
+Simple enough, right?
+Really, it is that simple and a project manager only needs to make it as complicated as he wants it to be.

-Surprisingly, a basic project charter really only needs to be one page, like the Six Sigma project charter template found in our Media Gallery.
-No fuss, no muss, just the straight forward stuff all the stakeholders need to know along with a way to measure a project’s elements.
+Surprisingly, a basic project charter really only needs to be one page, like the Six Sigma project charter template found by clicking here.
+There's no fuss, no muss, just the straightforward stuff all the stakeholders need to know along with a way to measure a project’s elements.

-According to iSixSigma, the charter, “sets the project direction and defines the measure of success.”
-Because Six Sigma is a quality improvement management methodology there are certain elements the project charter must following including:
+According to iSixSigma, the charter “sets the project direction and defines the measure of success.”
+Because Six Sigma is a quality improvement management methodology there are certain elements the project charter must follow, including: